w-h-a/caus/README.md

 `caus` is a counterfactual prediction engine.

 It allows you to test your engineering intuition using historical data.
 You provide the hypothesis (a causal graph) and variable configuration, and `caus` tells you what *would have happened* if you had intervened on the causes of the effects you care about.
-It turns your Post-Mortem action items from "Let's try optimizing this SQL query" into "Reducing outbound calls would have reduced latency by 42%".
+It turns your Post-Mortem action items from "Let's try optimizing this SQL query" into "Reducing outbound call duration would have reduced latency by 42%".

 **The Question:**
 My theory is that the `orders` service is saturating the Redis CPU, slowing down the `payments` service.
 If we had rate-limited `orders` by 50%, by how much would `payments` latency decrease?